EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Here you want to see that CCS adapter support is “Enabled”, instead of “Not Installed”.

 Teslas manufactured after October 2020 for the North American market should be compatible.
-But earlier models are potentially upgradable from Tesla Service.
+But earlier models are potentially upgradable by Tesla Service.
 A new ECU upgrade is required the car reports CCS as unsupported.
-CCS compatibility can be retrofitted by Tesla Service.
+CCS compatibility can be retrofitted by Tesla’s mobile service.

-Here are our top picks for the best CCS to Tesla charging connector adapters:
+Here are the best CCS-to-Tesla charging connector adapters we tried:

 Lectron CCS Charger Adapter